Hidden Markov and semi-Markov models: When and why are these models useful for classifying states in time series data?: Sheep acceleration Data

-Figure \ref{behadist} displays the boxplots obtained considering all the labelled data available for each behaviour for the three variables considered.
+Figure \ref{behadist} displays the boxplots obtained considering all the labelled data available for each behavior for the three variables considered.
 It can be observed that for the three variables the distributions are fairly different between the four states.
-Even though the values of \texttt{log(Mean.VedBA)} for the Walk and Foraging states are similar, for the Inactive behaviour are clearly lower and for the Fast Walk behaviour higher.
-In regards to the \texttt{Mean.Pitch}, the Fast Walk and Inactive behaviours show similar distributions, but for the Walk state the values of \texttt{Mean.Pitch} are lower and for the Foraging behaviour are even minor (with dispersion).
+Even though the values of \texttt{log(Mean.VedBA)} for the Walk and Foraging states are similar, for the Inactive behavior are clearly lower and for the Fast Walk behavior higher.
+In regards to the \texttt{Mean.Pitch}, the Fast Walk and Inactive behaviors show similar distributions, but for the Walk state the values of \texttt{Mean.Pitch} are lower and for the Foraging behavior are even minor (with dispersion).
 Finally, in spite of the fact that the values of \texttt{log(Sd.Pitch)} present greater dispersion, they are well differentiated between the four classes.

 Figure \ref{allResults} shows the values of the three classification indices calculated for each model.
 In all cases the models behave in a similar way and predict correctly.
 However, the models with autoregressive structure (AR(1)-HMM and AR(1)-HSMM) show less dispersion in all indices, suggesting less uncertainty over the classifications.
 When comparing the performances of the FB algorithm and the Viterbi algorithm no significant differences can be appreciated in the values of the accuracy index, suggesting that global and local decoding perform similarly in terms of classifications.